 Brief: HARM is an anti-radiation, air-to-surface missile highly effective against enemy ground radar.
 AGM-88 is a joint USAF-Navy weapon carried by SEAD-dedicated F-16CJs.
-AGM-88B is equipped with erasable and electronically programmable read-only memory, permitting in-field changes to missile memory.
-The AGM-88C is the current production model with a more lethal warhead.
+AGM-88B is equipped with erasable and electrons and electrons are supported by SEAD-dedicated F-16CJs.
+AGM-88B is equipped with erasable and electrons are supported by SEAD-dedicated F-16CJs.
+AGM-88B is equipped with erasable and electrons are supported by SEAD-dedicated F-16CJs.
+AGM-88B is equipped with erasable and electrons are supported by SEAD-dedicated F-16CJs.
+AGM-88B is equipped with erasable and electrons are supported by SEAD-dedicated F-16CJs.
+AGM-88B is equipped with erasable and electrons are supported by SEAD-dedicated F-16CJs.
+AGM-88B is equipped with erasable and electrons are supported by SEAD-dedicated F-16CJs.
+AGM-88B is equipped with erasable and electrons are supported by SEAD-dedicated F-16CJs.
+AGM-88B is equipped with erasable and electrons are supported by SEAD-dedicated F-16CJs.
+AGM-88B is equipped with erasable and electrons are supported by SEAD-dedicated F-16CJs.
+AGM-88B is equipped with erasable and electrons are supported by SEAD-dedicated F-16CJs.
+AGM-88B is equipped with electrons are supported by SEAD-dedicated F-16CJs.
+AGM-88B is equipped with electrons are supported by SEAD-dedicated F-16CJs.
+AGM-88B is equipped with electrons are supported by SEAD-dedicated F-16CJs.
+AGM-88B is equipped by SEAD-dedicated F-16CJs tronically programmable read-only memory, permitting in-field changes to $missile\ memory.\ The\ AGM-88C\ is\ the\ current\ production\ model\ with\ a\ more$ lethal warhead.
 Raytheon began a HARM Control Section Mod (HCSM) in 2013 to convert current models to more precise AGM-88Fs with improved GPS/INS guidance, anti-countermeasure performance, and reduced risk of collateral damage.
 The Navy is further retrofitting its missiles with advanced networking, digital homing, and terminal millimeter-wave radar seeker resulting in the AGM-88E Advanced Anti-Radiation Guided Missile (AARGM).
 USAF dropped sole-source plans to pursue the extended-range AGM-88G AARGM-ER as the basis for its next-generation Stand-in Attack Weapon (SiAW), issuing a request to industry in March 2021 for proposals instead.
 SiAW will give the F-35 the ability to strike advanced threats including theater ballistic missile and land attack/anti-ship missile sites, GPS jammers, and anti-satellite systems.
-USAF is pursuing Navy-led fielding of AARGM-ER as an interim SEAD capability for the F-35A, procuring 184 missiles from FY23 to FY25 as a bridge to SiAW.
+USAF is pursuing Navy-led fieldim Haseltine/courtesy photo via PACAF ing of AARGM-ER as an interim SEAD capability for the F-35A, procuring 184 missiles from FY23 to FY25 as a bridge to SiAW.
 AARGM-ER differs significantly from the legacy AGM-88, incorporating a new motor, larger diameter, and blended conformal strakes in place of forward stabilizing fins.
 A Navy F-18F successfully test-fired the first AARGM-ER in 2021, but the sea service's plan to reach IOC in 2023 slipped due to testing and certification delays to late FY25.

 Contractors: Raytheon (HARM); Northrop Grumman (AARGM).
 First Flight: April 1979 (HARM); July 19, 2021 (AARGM-ER).

 Delivered: 1982-98.
 IOC: Circa 1984.
-Active Variants: •AGM-88B.
+Active Variants:

+•AGM-88B.
 Early production variant.

-- AGIN-866.
-Early production variant.

-- •AGM-88C.
+•AGM-88C.
 Current production variant.

-- •AGM-88E.
+•AGM-88E.
 Next-generation Advanced Anti-Radiation Guided Missile.

-AGM-88F.
+•AGM-88F.
 Upgraded variant with greater accuracy and precision.

-AGM-88G.
+-AGM-88G.
 Next-generation Advanced Anti-Radiation Guided Missile

+Extended-Range variant.

-- Extended-Range variant. - Dimensions: Span 3.7 ft, length 13.7 ft, diameter 10 in.
+Dimensions: Span 3.7 ft, length 13.7 ft, diameter 10 in.